 Laurie Halse Anderson (she/her)

 Two of her novels, Speak and Chains, were National Book Award finalists.
-Two more of her books, The Impossible Knife of Memory and Shout were long-listed for the prestigious Carnegie medal in the United Kingdom.
-Laurie has been nominated for Sweden’s Astrid Lindgren Memorial Award four times.
-Laurie was selected by the American Library Association for the Margaret A. Edwards Award for her significant contribution to young adult literature.
+Two more of her books, The Impossible Knife of Memory and Shout were long-listed for the National Book Awards.
+The American Library Association gave Laurie the Margaret A. Edwards Award for her significant contribution to young adult literature.
 She has been honored for her battles for intellectual freedom by the National Coalition Against Censorship and the National Council of Teachers of English.
 She is a member of RAINN’s National Leadership Council and frequently speaks about sexual violence.

 Follow Laurie on Twitter